araa47/hass_bletracker/README.md

 2) You will also need to run this as root or modify permissions to be able to use the bluetooth as any user on the pi

+## I am Running HASSIO

+If you are running hassio, I currently havent figured out how to make this an add-on due to some permission issues with the bluetooth driver in hassio.
+A current method of still being able to implement this would be installing this on a raspberry pi w , and when you reach step 9, simply change the config of your hassio and point it to your raspberry pi w's ip address

 ## Installation: